 Anyone who has 1900 votes delegated or who is a whitelisted DAO member can submit a proposal on-chain.
 Voting stays open for ca 60 hours after which a 40 hour holding period is imposed before execution.

 First socialize the idea with other community members in Discord in the Governance-General channel.
 When you have taken initial feedback three things are to happen.

 - Contact the Community Working Group to set up a community call discussing the subject.

-The community has a social agreement to post all proposals on the forum and as a draft in GovMills at least 24 hours before the proposal is put up for an on-chain vote, and also to host a community call focusing on the proposal before the voting period.
+The community has a social agreement to post all proposals on the forum and as a draft in GovMills at least 24 hours before the proposal is put up for an on-chain vote, and also to host a community call for feedback on the proposal before the voting period begins.

 Feel free to expand deeper into the motivation and surrounding circumstances and narratives that motivate the proposal on the forum but keep it simple and to the point in the on-chain proposal.

 Include a link to the proposal's forum post in the on-chain proposal.